Lectures on LHC Physics: Higgs physics

 Signatures for new particles at colliders consist of a production process and a decay pattern.
 Both, the production and the decay can contribute to unique kinematic features which we can use to extract signal from background events.
-The actual new particle is then described by a Breit-Wigner propagator for unstable particles which we will discuss in detail in Section~\ref{sec:qcd_bw}.
+The actual new particle is then described by a Breit--Wigner propagator for unstable particles which we will discuss in detail in Section~\ref{sec:qcd_bw}.
 Since the Higgs boson is a scalar there are no correlations between production and decay process, which simplifies the calculation and simulation of Higgs signatures.
+For backgrounds this factorization might of course not hold.

 Unlike the production processes the Higgs decay pattern is as simple as it can be.
 At tree level all decay rates are determined by the Higgs coupling to Standard Model particles, which are \underline{fixed by unitarity} .
 The rule for different Higgs decays is simple; because by definition the Higgs field couples to all particles (including itself) proportional to their masses it will preferably decay to the heaviest states allowed by phase space.
-This goes back to the condition $\langle \s \rangle = \one$ translated into the exclusive appearance of the combination $(v+H)$ in the Higgs field $\phi$ and in the Lagrangian.
+This goes back to the condition $\langle \s \rangle = \one$ translated into the appearance of the combination $(v+H)$ in the Higgs field $\phi$ and in the Lagrangian.

 This behavior we see in Figure~\ref{fig:higgs_decays}.
 Starting at low masses this first applies to decays to $\tau\tau$ and $b\bar{b}$.
-The relative size of their branching ratios around $10 \%:90 \%$ is given by their masses or Yukawa couplings, evaluated in the appropriate renormalization scheme at the right scale.
-Once the (off-shell) decays to $WW$ open, they very soon dominate.
+The relative size of their branching ratios around $10 \%:90 \%$ is given by their Yukawa couplings in the appropriate renormalization scheme ($y_b/y_\tau \sim 1.4$), times an additional color factor $N_c=3$ for the bottom quarks.
+Once the off--shell decays to $WW$ are allowed, they very soon dominate.
 The dominant decays to bottom pairs and $W$ pairs become equal for Higgs masses around 130~GeV.
+This is why we can consider ourselves lucky with an observed Higgs mass around 125~GeV: nature has chosen exactly the Higgs mass which allows us to observe the largest number of different Higgs decays and this way extensively study the Higgs sector, as discussed in Section~\ref{sec:higgs_couplings}.